 You have to check that you are licensed to use the images used in the article you are republishing.
 Copyright terms are generally listed in the image caption and attribution.
 You are welcome to omit our images or substitute with your own.
 Charts and interactive graphics follow the same rules.

-You are not allowed to systematically republish all of our articles. nor frame the content of our site.
+Do not systematically republish all of our articles.

-Extracts: you can run the first few lines or paragraphs of the article and then say: “Read the full article on The Urban Developer” with a link back to the article.
+Extracts: you can run the first few lines or paragraphs of the article and then: “read the full article on The Urban Developer” with a link back to the article.

 Quotes: you can quote authors provided you include a link back to the article URL.

 Podcast and video: are also covered by creative commons and the same attribution requirements apply.